altgans/altgans.github.io/src/posts/neovim-setup.md

 ## Understand options merging

-TODO I never understood the options tables;
+TODO: I never understood the options tables;
 do they get merged by default?
 I.e. do my modifications overwrite the defaults, but otherwise leave the defaults intact?